-- 720. (a) A person is qualified to testify as an expert if he has special knowledge, skill, experience, training, or education sufficient to qualify him as an expert on the subject to which his testimony relates. - (b) Evidence of a witness' special knowledge, skill, experience, training, or education may be provided by his own testimony. - (c) In exceptional circumstances, the judge may receive conditionally the testimony of a witness as an expert, subject to evidence of his special knowledge, skill, experience, training, or education being later supplied in the course of the trial.
+720. (a) A person is qualified to testify as an expert if he has special knowledge, skill, experience, training, or education sufficient to qualify him as an expert on the subject to which his testimony relates.
+Against the objection of a party, such special knowledge, skill, experience, training, or education must be shown as a prerequisite for the testimony of the witness.

+(b) A witness' special knowledge, skill, experience, training, or education may be provided by any otherwise admissible evidence, including his own testimony.